Docs

 Create a new file or route in your framework's designated catch-all route handler.
 This route should handle requests for the path /api/auth/* (unless you've configured a different base path).

-Better auth supports any backend framework with standard Request and Response objects and offers helper functions for popular frameworks.
+Better Auth supports any backend framework with standard Request and Response objects and offers helper functions for popular frameworks.

 /app/api/auth/[...all]/route.ts